 Following the events at the Twins, Gared’s struggles continue, but he manages to make it back to Ironrath, where game play soon switches to young Ethan Forrester, the new lord.
 Switching main characters in the middle of the game is unusual for these series, but this will happen again when the main character changes once more, this time to Mira, the trusted handmaiden of soon-to-be queen, Magaery Tyrell, at King’s Landing.
 With both of these characters, the player has to be sharp of mind and quick of wit to play politics, especially when they come face to face with Ramsey Snow, Lord Bolton’s sadistic bastard son, and Queen Regent Cersei Lannister.

 Cersei is joined by her brother Tyrion in a scene that leads to my other minor complaint with the game.
 The game obviously works on the assumption that players are familiar with the television series at the very least, but it takes for granted that the player knows the other characters and likes or dislikes them accordingly.
 The dramatic irony is a bit too convenient when it comes to Mira’s interactions with the Lannister siblings, with the dialogue options working on the assumption that Mira is ready and willing to trust Tyrion, despite not having significant prior dealings with him.

-Players can expect typical Game of Thrones intrigue and life or death situations based on their decisions — no pressure!
+Players can expect typical Game of Thrones intrigue and life or death situations based on their decisions in Iron from Ice– no pressure!
 Fortunately, some of the major decisions do allow you to take your time, but, as with everything Game of Thrones, what you think might be the best answer, may still turn around to bite you in the ass.
 Although established Game of Thrones fans already know what happens next in the grand scheme of things, the game still takes some surprising twists and turns that will ensure you’ll be back for the next episode.